3 Reasons To Be Bullish On Gold In 2021

 The next hurdle would be gold's inflation-adjusted all-time high reached in 1980, which would be about $2,800/oz in today's dollars.
 I don't believe gold will climb quite that high in a one-year time frame, but it's not outside the realm of possibility.

-Below are the three primary factors that I'm basing my conclusions on.
-Each of them is a large-scale macroeconomic trend.
-In fact, all three of the factors on this list will remain fixtures of the global economy through 2025.
+Below are the three primary factors that form the foundation of our bullish outlook.
+Each represents a large-scale macroeconomic trend, and all three will remain fixtures of the global economy through 2025.

 1. Real Interest Rates Will Remain Low